truenas/middleware/docs/userguide/index.rst

 The installer will recognize that an earlier version of FreeNAS® is installed on the device and will present the message shown in Figure 2.7a.

-**NOTE:** if you select to perform a *Fresh Install*, you will have to restore the backup of your configuration.
+.. note:: if you select to perform a *Fresh Install*, you will have to restore the backup of your configuration.

 To perform an upgrade, press enter to accept the default of *Upgrade Install*.
 Again, the installer will remind you that the operating system should be installed on a thumb drive.
 Press enter to start the upgrade.
 Once the installer has finished unpacking the new image, you will see the menu shown in Figure